-- WPPs are submitted to the EPA Regions independently of WPDG applications. - Development or refinement of a WPP is eligible for funding under a WPDG. - WWPs should include all significant activities the Tribal program intends to carry out over the ensuing 3-6 years, not just activities it hopes to fund through WPDGs.

-Any Tribe with an approved WPP that is awarded a WPDG grant, should pursue activities articulated in their WPP.
+- WPPs are submitted to the EPA Regions independent of WPDG applications. - Development or refinement of a WPP is eligible for funding under a WPDG. - WWPs should include all significant activities State/Tribal program intends to carry out over the ensuing 3-6 years, not just activities it hopes to fund through WPDGs. - Any State/Tribe with an approved WPP that is awarded a WPDG grant, should focus on activities articulated in their WPP.